NIGEL POULTON Movement and Fight Director, Intimacy Coordinator

-In theatre, opera and ballet, Nigel works as a fight director and choreographer with companies such as TheMetropolitan Opera, Washington Opera, Opera Australia, New York City Ballet, The Australian Ballet, Cameron Mackintosh, Dainty Group International, Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre, Bell Shakespeare, Belvoir Theatre, La Boite, Circus Oz and Kooemba Jdarra.
+In theatre, opera and ballet, Nigel works as a fight director with companies such as The Metropolitan Opera, Finnish National Ballet, Washington Opera, Opera Australia, The Australian Ballet, New York City Ballet, Cameron Mackintosh, Dainty Group International, Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre, Bell Shakespeare Company, Belvoir, La Boite, Circus Oz and Kooemba Jdarra.

-In TV, Nigel is part of the creative team at Weapons Specialists Ltd in New York and has worked on TV Series such asTHE GOOD WIFE (Scott Free Productions), PERSON OF INTEREST (Kilter Films), ONE SHOT/JACK REACHER (Paramount Pictures), BOARDWALK EMPIRE (HBO), SALT (Columbia Pictures), I AM LEGEND (Warner Bros.
+For television, Nigel is part of the creative team at Weapons Specialists Ltd in New York and has worked on TV Series such as THE GOOD WIFE (Scott Free Productions), PERSON OF INTEREST (Kilter Films), ONE SHOT/JACK REACHER (Paramount Pictures), BOARDWALK EMPIRE (HBO), SALT (Columbia Pictures), I AM LEGEND (Warner Bros.
 Pictures), SOPRANOS (HBO), THE MINISTERS, (Collective), 30 ROCK (Broadway Video) and LAW AND ORDER: CRIMINAL INTENT (Wolf Films).